 Read on to learn all about it. 🙌

-To access the user management section, click on your avatar in the bottom left corner of your screen and select "Admin".
+To access the user management section, click on your profile picture and select "Administration".
 From the admin section of your account, click on "Users" on the left side.

 Voila!
 This will take you to our brand new user management section where you'll be able to perform all the actions mentioned below in this article. 🌟

 Whether you are looking to manage the details of a certain user, to show only guests, to display a list of users that are pending or more, you may want to filter the users shown on the user management section.
 This will be especially important the more users that you have on your account!